 Yes, you can.
 Your lawn is your space and you can do whatever pleases you.
 But there are some consequences to putting a patio table on grass, for example, and a few reasons why it is not a good idea:

 A patio set on grass risks damage to furniture - especially wooden or porous furniture that is affected by mud and moisture.
-Grass collects dew and furniture materials that retain moisture could result in moss, mold, mildew or a buildup of bacteria on your tables and chairs.
+Grass collects dew and furniture materials that retain moisture and could result in moss, mold, mildew, or a buildup of bacteria on your tables and chairs.

 When the soil softens during springtime or wet weather, the backyard patio furniture on grass can sink into the ground and become unstable.
 The furniture will sink further when sat upon.
 This will make it hard to get out of the chair and even cause such instability that you topple out!